luyadev/luya/modules/frontendgroup/README.md

 }
 ```

-The the above user class of `User1` is now allowed to access all pages which are defined for `groupA' and `groupB`.
+The the above user class of `User1` is now allowed to access all pages which are defined for `groupA` and `groupB`.